BDI-pathogens/ShiverCovid/README.md

 - Snakemake
 - shiver 1.5.8 (and associated prerequisites) *

-The pipeline has been tested on a Linux environment using an SGE cluster.
+The pipeline has been tested on a Linux environment using a Slurm Workload Manager.

 The project relies on a Kraken 2 database, which is not yet part of this repo so this solution is not currently (standalone) portable.